How to Implement Proof of Concept (POC) in Automation Testing?

 - Email Notifications (Custom email message received if tests are passed successfully/ failed/or any network failure)

-- If cross browser testing and multiple platforms testing is required then distributed testing environment is supported or not.
+- If cross-browser testing and multiple platforms testing are required then distributed testing environment is supported or not.

 What You Will Learn: